civiform/civiform/cloud/aws/bin/README.md

 # Install the aws CLI
-Install the AWS cli in order to run the commands vial linke [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+Install the AWS cli in order to run the commands via link [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 # Configure the aws CLI with a manual access key pair
 Within the AWS console you should have a user name and can via IAM create